w7hwh/dxsr8_serial_interface/README.md

 ## Planned stages are:

 - [ ] Firmware to continue analyzing the protocol.
 Essentially use the pico as a double channel usb-serial adapter with some analysis/decoding capability.
+This includes converting the original python2 to python3.

-- [ ] Design a board
+- [ ] Design a board.

 - [ ] Add capability to send CAT commands to control the rig.